zoltanctoth/ceu-cloud-class/aws.md

 - We will select `Amazon Linux 2 AMI (HVM), SSD Volume Type ` AMI as our starting point
 - The `Quick Start` AMIs section is a relatively short list of basic systems that have been chosen by Amazon as common starting points
 - These have some degree of "official" support and testing on AWS
-- The `My AMIs` section contains AMIs that you have created youself, perhaps using a `Quick Start` or `Community AMI` as a starting point
+- The `My AMIs` section contains AMIs that you have created yourself, perhaps using a `Quick Start` or `Community AMI` as a starting point
 - For example, you might start with an Ubuntu AMI and install all of the bioinformatics software and other infrastructure you need to run an analysis pipeline
 - You could then store this configured machine as an AMI to save your work
 - Having an AMI allows you to share a complete system configuration, and to fire up a cluster of identical instances that are ready to go